Ashesh3/screen-livestream/README.md

 ![image](https://i.imgur.com/vNY4o3W.png)

+This project allows you to stream any window, tab or your whole desktop to a streaming service like Twitch or Youtube Live right from within the browser without any additional software!

 # HTML5 to RTMP streaming gateway proxy

 This project intends to allow an endpoint user to submit RTMP live video streaming directly using web browser and `getUserMedia`, without installing additional software.
 Currently, only Firefox with `MediaRecorder` API is supported.